Biology

 Have ProGen-designed proteins been tested in real life?+

 Yes.
-In a landmark study, researchers synthesized ProGen-designed lysozymes (enzymes that kill bacteria) and found they were just as effective as natural ones, despite being significantly different in sequence.
+In a landmark study, researchers synthesized ProGen-designed lysozymes (enzymes that kill bacteria) and found several were just as effective as natural ones, despite being significantly different in sequence.

 Join the EulerFold community